moodle-an-hochschulen/moodle-local_boostnavigation/README.md

 Motivation for this plugin
 --------------------------

 Since the release of Moodle 3.2, Moodle core ships with a shiny new theme called "Boost".
 While Boost does many things right and better than the legacy theme Clean, it also has some fixed behaviours which don't make sense for all Moodle installations.
-One of these behaviours is the fact that the look and feel of the nav drawer (the menu which appears when you click on the hamburger menu button) is hardcoded and can't be hardly configured by administrators.
+One of these behaviours is the fact that the look and feel of the nav drawer (the menu which appears when you click on the hamburger menu button) is hardcoded and can hardly be configured by administrators.

 Luckily, Moodle provides the *_extend_navigation() hook which allows plugin developers to fumble with Moodle's global navigation tree at runtime.
 This plugin leverages this hook and does its best to change some things in the nav drawer which should behave differently in our point of view.